 Cornerstone Press is a small, independent publishing house supported by the University of Wisconsin-Stevens Point's Department of English.
-Its cautious rate of publication – 32 titles since it was established in 1984, or a maximum of two titles per year – has enabled Cornerstone Press to be very selective about the books it publishes, and to lavish attention on each and every author with which it has had the privilege of working.
-Indeed, Cornerstone Press has built its reputation with readers on the back of this quality, and its reputation with authors and would-be authors on the basis of these close relationships.
-Nonetheless, Cornerstone Press has managed to publish across just about every major genre of book: fiction, including both novels and short story collections; non-fiction collections, including collections of essays, journalism, memoirs, and letters; poetry; children's and young adult books; local histories; translations; cookbooks; guide books; and books of cartoons.
+Our cautious rate of publication – 35 titles since it was established in 1984, or a maximum of two titles per year – has enabled us at Cornerstone Press to be very selective about the books we publish, and to lavish attention on each and every author with which we have had the privilege of working.
+Indeed, our publication has built its reputation with readers on the back of this quality, and its reputation with authors and would-be authors on the basis of these close relationships.
+Nonetheless, Cornerstone Press has managed to publish across just about every major genre: fiction, including both novels and short story collections; non-fiction collections, including collections of essays, journalism, memoirs, and letters; poetry; children's and young adult books; local histories; translations; cookbooks; guide books; and books of cartoons.

 Cornerstone Press's reputation as a publisher of quality books and incubator for talented writers has been further consolidated as a result of several notable achievements: